cambridge-ceu/csd3/applications/snakemake.md

 It is a python-based workflow management system.

-We illustrate installation through `mamba` and designated location.
+We illustrate installation through `fastqc` and `mamba` at designated location.

 ```bash
 module load miniconda3/4.5.1